Breaking the Silence on Menarche: Why We Must Talk About First Periods

 Some conventional pads and tampons contain toxic chemicals, bleaches, and endocrine disruptors that can negatively impact reproductive health.
 It can be confusing and scary to navigate menstrual hygiene market as some tampon and pad providers are being sued for heavy metals found in their products.

-Venus Mats will help you sleep overnight without worrying about breakthrough bleeding or exposure to hidden chemicals.
-We are excited to be launching a new line of Venus Mats designed especially for young girls—one is called Bed of Roses (like this blog image).
+Venus Mats help you sleep overnight without worrying about breakthrough bleeding or exposure to hidden chemicals.
+We are also excited to be launching a new line of Venus Mats designed especially for young girls—called Bed of Roses.
 Coming soon!

 ~ Jules Cazedessus